sodascience/port-whatsapp-datadonation/README.md

 # How WhatsApp data donation works

-Participants can voluntary donate their whatsapp data for research perposes.
+Participants can voluntary donate their whatsapp data for research purposes.
 - DDPs can be requested by participants through the whatsapp application (on group/account level)
 - DDPs can be stored on participants local storage
 - Data extraction and anonymization processes run locally on participants browser using pyodide technology